australia outback

 By now there are only beasts that live in the coastal waters around Australia on the list of animals to avoid.
 Sounds like I am slightly prejudiced, eh?
 Perhaps I am.
 I am not a "water person".
 A holiday on the beach is not my cup of tea.

 I don't want to spoil your fun on Australian beaches.
 No way!
 I just want to inform you to avoid any risk.
 And yes, there are dangerous animals in the Australian deserts and in the bush, too.
-Information is here!
-Dangerous Australian Wildlife.
+Information is here, just click on the "Creepy-Crawlies" link below!
 Everything you wanted to know about spiders and other creatures that live in the Outback.

-I hope you enjoyed this page about dangerous Australian animals.
+I hope you enjoyed this page about dangerous coastal animals.
 Australian nature is just stunning, don't worry too much.
-Perhaps you like some further reading and buy this book about dangerous Australian animals.